kuvasz-io/kuvasz-streamer/docs/index.md

 ### High-performance

-Kuvasz-streamer was benchmarked at 10K tps with less than 1 second latency.
-It uses the Postgres COPY protocol to perform the initial sync and the logical replication protocol later.
-It opens multiple connections to the destination database and batches updates into separate transactions.
+Kuvasz-streamer uses the Postgres COPY protocol to perform the initial sync and the logical replication protocol later.

+It opens multiple connections to the destination database and load-shares among them.

+It batches updates into separate transactions to significantly increase performance.

 And in order not to overload a production database server, it also supports global rate-limiting.

+Kuvasz-streamer was [benchmarked](https://kuvasz.io/kuvasz-streamer-load-test/) at 10K tps with less than 1 second latency.

 ### Batteries included

+Kuvasz-streamer takes the pain out of managing publications and replications slots:

-Kuvasz-streamer manages publications and replication slots on source databases, adding and deleting configured tables from the publication automatically.
-It also performs a full sync whenever a new table is added.
+- It creates missing publications and replications slots on startup
+- It adds and removes configured tables from publications automatically
+- It performs a full sync whenever a new table is added

+It is also fully observable providing [Prometheus metrics]({% link 065-metrics.md %}) and extensive logging.

 ### Flexible

-Multiple table propagation models are supported: clone, history and append-only.
+Multiple table [streaming modes]({% link 040-streaming-modes.md %}) are supported

+- Clone: replicate the source table as-is
+- Append-only: replicate the source table but don't delete any records
+- History: Keep a full history of all changes with a timestamp

+### Full Postgres support

+Full PostgreSQL support is guaranteed with an extensive test suite:

+- All recent PostgreSQL versions
+  - from 12 to 17
+- All data types
+- Partitions
+- Schemas
+  - Source tables can be in any database and in any schema
+  - Destination tables are in a single database and a single schema

+### API and web interface

+The service provides an optional API and a web interface to easily manage publications and mapping.

 ## Use cases